Your Northern Ireland Travel Blog Guide

 One thing that has to top your County Fermanagh bucket list is to check out the incredible Marble Arch Caves.
 It’s one of the most breathtaking attractions in the world and a top-rated attraction in Northern Ireland.
 Down in the caves lies a world of waterfalls, twisted passages and natural rivers.

 The caves have an incredible history that goes back millions of years.
 Getting the opportunity to explore the Marble Arch Caves will leave you speechless.
 If you’re to go anywhere in Fermanagh I definitely recommend it here.

 There is also another cave located in Fermanagh that you also shouldn’t miss out; check it out in the video below:

 2. Boe Island

-Another must see in County Fermanagh is to experience Boe’s Island that is located close to Lough Erne.
+Another must-see in County Fermanagh is to experience Boe’s Island which is located close to Lough Erne.
 The island is named after Badhbh aka Badb, the goddess of war in Celtic civilisation.
 This is definitely one of those attractions for people interested in history.
-Its one of the hidden gems found in Northern Ireland.
+It is one of the hidden gems found in Northern Ireland.

 3. Florence Court